Local construction of knotted screw dislocations in smectic liquid crystals: Abstract

 \section{Abstract}

-Given a configuration of a smectic liquid crystal, we show that a new screw dislocation loop can be introduced along any knot or link transverse to the regular layers through a purely local modification.
+The goal of this work is to show that, mathematically, screw dislocation loops with distinct topological properties can be introduced locally on a given smectic liquid crystal configuration.
+Concretely, given a configuration, we show that a new screw dislocation loop can be introduced along any knot or link transverse to the regular layers through a purely local modification.
 We define a topological invariant of screw dislocation loops, the multiplicity, and show that it can be explicitly prescribed in our construction.
-Finally, we apply this method to establish that any link type can be locally introduced within the set of screw dislocations of a smectic configuration modeled by an open book decomposition.
+Finally, we apply this method to establish that any link type can be locally introduced within the set of screw dislocations of smectic configurations of a certain class.
+This shows that both the global topology (link type) and the local topology (multiplicity) of loop dislocations can be very rich, even when constrained to arise from local modifications.